Symposia (S), Workshops (W), and Tutorials (T) at HICSS-59

 Modern social science is facing a paradigm shift due to the development of computer and Internet technologies.
 Human behavior and social phenomena are possible to be quantified by big data digitally tracing online activities and mobility records at a granular level.
 In some cases, big data can be analyzed using technologies evolving in the natural sciences, such as physics, chemistry, and biology.
 Experimental data and multiple results from theoretical and computational simulations complement them.
 Both theoretically and analytically grounded insights may open new doors of computational social sciences.

-Based on the above perspective, this symposium will present issues related to computational social science such as big data applications, big data collection and use, an integrated framework for theory, simulation, statistics, and experiments.
+The scope of this mini-symposium includes, but is not limited to, big data applications, big data collection and use, an integrated framework for theory, simulation, statistics, and experiments.

 SWT Leaders: